Syrian authorities question over 300 men from besieged Homs - U.N

 The Old Homs ceasefire has been the first tangible result of the "Geneva 2" peace talks, in their second round this week.

-The United Nations says it does not know how many people are still in Old Homs - just one of the many sieges that have trapped more than a quarter of a million Syrians.
+The United Nations estimates that 2,500 civilians are inside Old Homs - a fraction of the more than a quarter million Syrians it says live under siege.
 Assad's forces have often used sieges to choke rebel-held areas.
 Rebels have sometimes done the same.

+Some opposition areas, particularly the ring of suburbs around Damascus, are enduring particularly dire siege conditions, with rising reports of illness and death from malnutrition.

-(Reporting by Stephanie Nebehay and Tom Miles; Writing by Erika Solomon; Editing by Ralph Boulton)
+(Reporting by Stephanie Nebehay; Writing by Erika Solomon; Editing by Alistair Lyon)